-According to the regulations of JGZFZ No.1010012865 dated April 6, 2012, when distributing the distributable surplus, the Company will set aside the special surplus reserve of the same amount from the profit and loss of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year; If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special surplus reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
+According to the regulations of FSC, when distributing the distributable surplus, the Company will set aside the special reserve of the current net profit after tax plus the items other than the current net profit after tax included in undistributed surplus of the current period and the undistributed surplus of the previous period in terms of the net deduction of other shareholders' equity in the accounts incurred in the current year; If it is the amount of other shareholders' equity deductions accumulated in the previous period, the special reserve of the same amount shall not be distributed from the undistributed surplus in the previous period.
 If the amount of other shareholders' equity deductions is reversed later, the surplus may be distributed on the reversed part.

-(3) Disposition of net income
+(3) Distribution of earnings